 Coronavirus update for customers

-Since starting to let our homes again, we have re-let over 130 homes.
-Our lettings team is using technology to conduct virtual tours and give new customers the chance to view their homes.
+Since we began letting our homes again, we have re-let over 200 homes to families on the housing register.
+Our lettings team is using technology to conduct virtual tours, which gives new customers the chance to view their homes remotely.

-We’ve already resumed a number of safety inspections, including fire risk assessments and asbestos surveys and in just the past week we’ve carried out 876 routine gas safety checks.
-It’s vital these inspections are completed to ensure our homes remain safe places to live so it’s really important that you allow our colleagues access so that they can carry out these essential safety checks.
+We’ve returned to a normal programme of safety inspections, including fire risk assessments and asbestos surveys and since the start of June we’ve carried out over 2,000 routine gas safety checks.
+It’s vital these inspections are completed to ensure our homes remain safe places to live so it’s really important that you allow our colleagues access.

-If we are due to visit your home, please let us know before we arrive if you are self-isolating or otherwise affected by coronavirus by calling us on 0333 400 8222.
+If we are due to visit your home, it’s important that you let us know before we arrive if you are self-isolating or otherwise affected by Coronavirus by calling us on 0333 400 8222.

 As we reintroduce our services our people will be following strict hand hygiene, wearing face coverings where appropriate, sanitising areas they touch and wiping down any tools they use.
 They will be following strict social distancing guidance and we ask that you stay at least two metres away from our colleagues at all times.